 British Street Food (and the British Street Food Awards) were founded in 2009 by the award-winning food journalist and broadcaster Richard Johnson.
-In 2017, he founded European Street Food and the European Street Food Awards.
+Street food took off to such an extent that, in 2017, he founded European Street Food and the European Street Food Awards.
 Here, Johnson writes about how street food is changing the world.

 I’m a food consultant.
 And, once upon a time, a restaurant critic.
 But the best meals I’ve ever eaten weren’t in a Michelin-starred establishment.
 They were on the streets.
 The streets of Bethlehem, with its hole-in-the-wall falafel shacks serving up fat pittas, stuffed with hummus, pickle and broad beans.
 And the streets of Mandalay, where I first had fishy noodles – for breakfast – still salty from the sea.
 Street food is exciting.
 But you wouldn’t say that of street food in Europe.
 Until now.

 I set up British Street Food and European Street Food as a line in the sand.
 No going back.
 And we held the first British Street Food Awards in 2010.
 In Ludlow, a farming community with a foodie pedigree.
 We wanted to shake off street food’s reputation for cheap sausages and overfried onions served off rusty metal handcarts.
 We’ve got more three-starred Michelin restaurants than Italy.
 So it was about time we got our street food sorted too.
 And make every single one of us proud to be British.

 The best street food is cheap and fresh.
 Unlike a lot of restaurant food, which is expensive and left standing on a hot-plate until some sniffy waiter deigns to pick it up and bring it to your table.
 And street food is all about offering the kind of food that the British people actually want to eat.
 Restaurants still seem to be hung up on some received notion of what constitutes ‘good food’.
 On the street isn’t the place for that kind of snobbery.